 “Presumed parent” means an individual who under section -H is presumed to be a parent of a child, unless the presumption is overcome in a judicial proceeding, a valid denial of parentage is made under part V, or a court adjudicates the individual to be a parent.

 “Probability of parentage” means, for the ethnic or racial group to which an individual alleged to be a parent belongs, the probability that a hypothesized genetic relationship is supported, compared to the probability that a genetic relationship is supported between the child and a random individual of the ethnic or racial group used in the hypothesized genetic relationship, expressed as a percentage incorporating the combined relationship index and a prior probability.

+“Professed parent” means an individual who is not the genetic parent of a child but who, along with agreement from the birthing parent, professes an intent to be legally bound as a parent of a child where the identity of the possible genetic parent is unknown.
+A professed parent may not be related by consanguinity or marriage to the birthing parent.
+The professed parent must reside with the birthing parent and the child, including any period of temporary absence, and the parties must hold themselves out as a family unit.
+A professed parent does not include any individual who has provided monetary compensation in exchange for the birthing parent’s agreement.

 “Relationship index” means a likelihood ratio that compares the probability of a genetic marker given a hypothesized genetic relationship and the probability of the genetic marker given a genetic relationship between the child and a random individual of the ethnic or racial group used in the hypothesized genetic relationship.